 At Perla Orthodontics, we know you want the best result from your orthodontic treatment.
 We have a clear process for all our patients - below is an outline of what each patient can expect during their journey with us.

-Once we have received a referral from your Dentist or you have sought treatment directly, we will book you in for an appointment.
-We offer a complimentary, no-obligation consultation as standard.
+Once we have received a referral from your Dentist or you have sought treatment directly, we will contact you to book you in for an appointment.
 Unlike other practices, your initial consultation is with a Specialist Orthodontist.
 This appointment is designed to help you find out how you may benefit from orthodontics, what treatments are available, appliance (braces) options and treatment costs.

 You will have a full team ready for your visit, so we please request at least 24 hours' notice if you cannot attend.